OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Office JavaScript APIs

 The Office JavaScript APIs contain objects and members for building add-ins and interacting with Office content and web services.
 There's a common object model that's shared by Excel, Outlook, Word, PowerPoint, OneNote, and Project.
-There are also more extensive application-specific object models for Excel and Word.
+There are also more extensive application-specific object models for Excel, OneNote, PowerPoint, and Word.
 These APIs provide access to well-known objects such as paragraphs and workbooks, which makes it easier to create an add-in for a specific application.

 ## Code samples